ehumphry/flaskWebpage/README.md

 To run, naviagte to the directory where the application is saved and from the command line type
 $ flask run

-config file will need to be set up to run with the mysql credentials you create.
+The config file will need to be set up to run with the mysql credentials you create.